ihatetoast/eggbeakfeathers/README.md

 # Egg, Fox, Feathers v1 (current)

-Who:
+## Who: Me, Vanilla JS, Sass, Sketch
-What: Using a standard rock, paper, scissors script to make my own egg, fox, feathers game.
+## What: Using a standard rock, paper, scissors script to make my own egg, fox, feathers game.
-Why:
+## Why:
     * The Logic:
     ** Rock, Paper, Scissors is a standard game to practice the conditional if/else-if/else using vanilla JS.
     ** I took an old practice RPS script and changed it to ES6.